sheetrender/sheetrender/README.md

 That renders one invoice per `invoice_no`, with the group's rows available to the template as `items`, names each file from a template, and zips the stack.
-(The clone is only for the example files — `uvx sheetrender` itself needs no install at all.)
+(The clone is only there for the example files. `uvx sheetrender` itself needs no install at all.)

 ## Why this exists

-Every "generate PDFs from a spreadsheet" recipe on the internet glues a headless browser to a for-loop and hopes.
-This engine has rendered documents in production for a long time, and the parts that took real debugging are the parts you get for free:
+Every "generate PDFs from a spreadsheet" recipe I found glues a headless browser to a for-loop and hopes.
+That holds up fine for fifty rows.
+Somewhere past a few thousand it starts leaking memory, or it wedges, or a webfont request stalls and takes a render slot down with it.
+I hit all of those running this in production, and the fixes are what's in here:

-- **Chromium rendering with lifecycle management** — a shared browser with a priority-aware concurrency gate, recycled after N renders or N minutes, so thousand-row batches don't leak memory or wedge.
+- The browser is shared across renders and sits behind a priority-aware concurrency gate.
+It gets recycled after N renders or N minutes, so a thousand-row batch doesn't leak or wedge.
-- **Print CSS that behaves** — margins, page sizes, backgrounds, webfont readiness with a bounded wait (a stalled font fetch degrades to fallback fonts instead of hanging a render slot).
+- Print CSS behaves.
+Margins, page sizes, backgrounds, and a bounded wait for webfonts, so a font fetch that never returns degrades to fallback fonts instead of hanging the render.
-- **Safe templating over untrusted data** — sandboxed Jinja2 with `StrictUndefined` (typos fail loudly instead of rendering blanks) and autoescaping on.
+- Jinja2 runs sandboxed with `StrictUndefined` and autoescaping on.
+Misspell a column name and the render fails loudly instead of handing you 800 documents with a hole in them.
-- **HTML sanitization + network egress control** — templates are sanitized with [nh3](https://github.com/messense/nh3), and the browser context blocks all network requests except an allowlist (Google Fonts by default).
+- Templates are sanitized with [nh3](https://github.com/messense/nh3), and the browser context blocks every network request except an allowlist (Google Fonts by default).
-- **Batch ergonomics** — filename templates with cross-platform sanitization and de-duplication, row grouping with auto-detection, merged PDFs with stamped page numbers, zip output, thumbnails, PDF metadata.
+- Filenames come from templates, sanitized per-platform and de-duplicated.
+Rows group with auto-detection, PDFs merge with stamped page numbers, and there's zip output, thumbnails and PDF metadata.

 ## Install